lyngon/redgrease/docs/source/executing.rst

 These scripts may be plain vanilla RedisGears functions that only use the :ref:`built-in runtime functions <runtime>`, and does not import `redgrease` or use any of its features.
 In this case the `redgrease` package does not need to be installed on the runtime.

-If the function is importing and using any RedGrease construct from the ``redgreas`` package, then when calling :meth:`redgrease.Gears.pyexecute` method, the ``enforce_redgrease`` must be set in order to ensure that the package is installed on the RedisGears runtime.
+If the function is importing and using any RedGrease construct from the ``redgrease`` package, then when calling :meth:`redgrease.Gears.pyexecute` method, the ``enforce_redgrease`` must be set in order to ensure that the package is installed on the RedisGears runtime.

 In most cases you would just set it to ``True`` to get the latest stable RedGrease runtime package, but you may specify a specific version or even redpository.

-A notable special case is when functions in the script are only importing RedGrease modules that do not require any 3rd party dependencies.
+A notable special case is when functions in the script are only importing RedGrease modules that do not require any 3rd party dependencies (see list in the :ref:`adv_extras` section).
-If this is the case then you may want to set `enforce_redgrease="redgrease"` (without the extras `"[runtime]"`), when calling :meth:`redgrease.Gears.pyexecute`, as this is a version of redgrease without any external dependencies.
+If this is the case then you may want to set ``enforce_redgrease="redgrease"`` (without the extras `"[runtime]"`), when calling :meth:`redgrease.Gears.pyexecute`, as this is a version of redgrease without any external dependencies.

+Another case is when you are only using explicitly imported :ref:`runtime` (e.g. ``from redgrease.runtime import GB, logs, execute``) , and nothing else, as you in this case do not need any version of RedGrease on your RedisGears server runtime.
+In this case you can actually set ``enforce_redgrease=False``.

+More details about the various runtime installation options, which modules and functions are impacted, as well as the respective 3rd party dependecies can be found in the :ref:`adv_extras` sectoin.

 ..
 Note::

     By default all Gear functions run in a shared runtime environment, and as a consequence all requirements / dependencies from differnt Gear functions are all installed in the same Python enviornment.

-The "clean" RedGrease modules, whithout dependencies are:

-- :mod:`redgrease.runtime` - Wrapped versions of the built-in runtime functions, but with docstrings and type hints.

-- :mod:`redgrease.reader` - GearFunction constructors for the various Reader types.

-- :mod:`redgrease.func` - Function decorator for creating ``CommandReader`` functions.

-- :mod:`redgrease.utils` - A bunch of helper functions.

-- :mod:`redgrease.sugar` - Some trivial sugar for magic strings and such.

-- :mod:`redgrease.typing` - A bunch of type helpers, typically not needed to be imported in application code.

-- :mod:`redgrease.gears` - The core internals of RedGrease, rarely needed to be imported in application code.

-- :mod:`redgreas.hysteresis` - A helper module, specifically for the RedGrease CLI.
-Not intended to be imported in application code.

 .. _exe_gear_function_obj: